 The C-Leg has stood the test of time and changed the lives of countless amputees by helping them to achieve increased mobility and independence.
 No other computer controlled knee prosthesis is trusted by as many users worldwide.
 More than 60,000 fittings have been carried out since 1997, defining it as ‘The People’s Choice’.

-Clinical studies prove it: The C-Leg is the safest and most popular microprocessor-controlled knee joint in the world.
+The C-Leg is the most popular and most clinically studied microprocessor-controlled knee joint in the world.